 People functioning out of the yellow level of Dr. Graves’ model of Spiral Dynamics know that they are valid within themselves and as connected member of society.
 They honor knowledge and learning and feel that there is value in education.
 Examples of people that function out of yellow are anthropologists and sociologists.

 8. Turquoise: Holistic

 Turquoise is the highest level of human consciousness in Dr. Graves’ Spiral Dynamics.
 It emphasized a global mindset and a collective being as a citizen of the world.
-Appreciated their holistic self as an individual, a member of society, and place in the environment in a moment in time.
-They see themselves in a character in a moment of a larger picture that can be remembered in history.
+They appreciated their holistic self as an individual, a member of society, and their place in the environment at a moment in time.
+They see themselves as a character in a moment of a larger picture that can be remembered in history.